beisdog/onlinecv/README.md

 This approach is actually used in the [onlinecv-vaadin](https://github.com/beisdog/onlinecv-vaadin.git).

-You can get the xsd by calling the rest service (http://localhost:8888/rest/onlinecv/xsd).
+You can get the xsd by calling the rest service:  [http://localhost:8888/rest/onlinecv/xsd](http://localhost:8888/rest/onlinecv/xsd).

 ### The CV is multilingual
 In the data object the type I18NText is used for all fields that contain free text.
 Through this the CV can